MadsPurpleV/PRODIGY_DS_02/README.md

 ---

 ## Insights
-- Females had a much higher survival rate compared to males.
+- Most passengers were in 3rd class.
-- Passengers in **1st class** survived more than those in 2nd or 3rd class.
+- Survival rate was higher for females than males.
-- Younger passengers had slightly better survival chances.
+- Younger passengers had slightly higher survival rate.
-- `Sex` and `Pclass` were the strongest predictors of survival.
+- Fare and class are positively correlated (higher class, higher fare).

 ---